poap-studio/poap-farcaster-saas/README.md

 ## Features

 - **Dual Requirements Gate**: Users must both follow a specified Farcaster account AND recast the original cast before minting
+- **Duplicate Prevention**: Redis-powered tracking system prevents users from claiming the same POAP event multiple times
 - **Auto-Detection**: Automatically detects the cast hash from Frame context for recast verification
 - **Verified Address Auto-Fill**: Automatically fills wallet address with user's verified Ethereum address from their Farcaster profile
 - **POAP Minting**: Seamless POAP token claiming process with production-ready API integration
 - **Wallet Integration**: Connect and interact with users' wallets using Wagmi v2
 - **Frame v2 SDK**: Built with the latest Farcaster Frame v2 SDK and optimized for mini-apps
-- **Real-time Verification**: Live checking of follow and recast status with manual refresh capability
+- **Real-time Verification**: Live checking of follow, recast, and claim status with manual refresh capability
-- **Production Ready**: Fully optimized for deployment on Vercel with proper caching controls
+- **Production Ready**: Fully optimized for deployment on Vercel with proper caching controls and Redis database

 ## Environment Variables